cugos/qgisworkshop_org/docs/source/workshop/plugins.rst

 Also notice the resource files associated with this project below.
 Remember that the\  ``.qrc`` \file has to be compiled into a python module.
 Here's all of those files::

     -rw-r--r--  1 qgis qgis  23K 2011-07-07 13:41 resources.py
-    -rw-r--r--  1 qgis qgis 6.1K 2011-07-07 13:41 resources.pyc
     -rw-r--r--  1 qgis qgis  143 2011-07-07 13:41 resources.qrc

-The\  ``resources.py`` \and\  ``resources.pyc`` \are the compiled version of\  ``resources.qrc`` \.

 With that said, it's probably a good guess that anything else with a\  ``.py`` \extension in this directory that we didn't talk about is related to the main plugin logic.
-There also seems to be some documents and images that we don't need to be concerned about at this point.
+There also seems to be some documents and images that we won't be concerned with at this point.

 ----------------------------